 Written by Mark from Vogatech.
 See more of Mark on Facebook.

-Get cheap flights to Eastern Europe’s Most Walkable Cities. with Skyscanner.
-Click the photo below to explore prices.
+Get cheap flights to Eastern Europe’s Most Walkable Cities.
+Click this link or the photo below to explore prices.

 Bratislava is Slovakia’s capital city but it’s a compact one and easily one of Eastern Europe’s Most Walkable Cities.
 The Old Town, in particular, is a delight to walk with its alleys and squares, dainty fountains, Baroque places, monuments, plaques and don’t forget to grab photos of the creative statues.
 The most popular is Cumil, a cheeky sewer worker resting on the manhole cover.